mikkelsander/pub-sub-exercise/README.md

 }
 ```

-Your batch jobs must implement the IBatchJob interface, which exposes a single method that reuturns a `JobStatusReport` instance:
+Your batch jobs must implement the `IBatchJob` interface, which exposes a single method that returns a `JobStatusReport` instance:

 ```
 public interface IBatchJob